How well is Digi Communications performing in Romania and Hungary, its two markets in Central and Eastern Europe?

 Holding the broadcasting rights to the English Premier League is a valuable commodity in Central and Eastern Europe.

 Liberty Global, aka UPC, has finally left Romania after close to two decades in the country.

 Evidence of the popularity of Netflix – as if it were needed – among Polish internet users has been provided in the latest research by the agency Wavemaker.

 The news that Vodafone has finally received permission from the EC to take over Liberty Global’s cable assets in three CEE markets is hugely significant for the region.

 Hungary has found itself the centre of attention in what is usually a quiet time of year for CEE’s TV industry.

 Serbia has been very much in the news in recent months, with the main focus being on positive developments at Telekom Srbija and Serbia Broadband (SBB).

-2019 is likely to be a somewhat different year for the electronic communications industry in Central and Eastern Europe than this one has been.
+2019 is turning out to be an important year for HbbTV in Central and Eastern Europe.

-This is proving to be a highly unpredictable time for M&As in Central and Eastern Europe.
+Deutsche Telekom appears to be pursuing a policy of re-alignment in Central and Eastern Europe.